 Fellaini had a release clause of £23.5m in his Everton deal until 31 July.

-United also tried to sign Real Madrid left-back Fabio Coentrao on loan, but it was confirmed on Tuesday that the deal fell through.
+United also tried to sign Real Madrid left-back Fabio Coentrao on loan,

 On Fellaini's signing, manager David Moyes said: "He is a player with great ability and strength and I think he will make a real difference to our squad.